voschezang/coding-handbook/organization-structure.md

 A large organization can consists of sub-organizations.
 E.g. departments, divisions, teams.
 It is not possible to specialize at every level without impacting cohesion, alignment and collaboration.

 This section uses the term "team" instead of "component" for simplicity, but the categories do extend beyond this.
+Moreover, different levels typically have a different structures.
+E.g. functional departments with cross-functional teams.

-1. Functional teams.
+1. Functional, specialist teams (or departments or roles).
 2. Feature or product teams.
 3. Core + Context.